-Voit, Ursela lead Yanks over Mets 12-5 in twin-bill opener
+A year after demotion, Voit lifts Yanks over Mets 12-5

+NEW YORK (AP) — A year ago this week, Luke Voit was demoted to Double-A by the St. Louis Cardinals.
+Now he’s vying for an All-Star selection and a spot in the Home Run Derby.

-NEW YORK (AP) — Gio Urshela and Luke Voit homered off Zack Wheeler in a five-run fourth inning, and the New York Yankees tied their season high with 15 hits in a 12-5 rout of the Mets on Tuesday that opened a day-night Subway Series doubleheader.
+“It’s crazy, man,” he said after his tiebreaking three-run homer off Zack Wheeler in a five-run fourth inning led the New York Yankees over the Mets 12-5 Tuesday in the opener of a day-night Subway Series doubleheader.

+Voit has 30 home runs in 102 games since the Yankees acquired him from St. Louis last July 28 for pitchers Chasen Shreve and Giovanny Gallegos.
+The 28-year-old took over at first base from the repeatedly injured Greg Bird and has 16 homers this year.
+He is the leader at his position in the first results of fan voting for All-Star starters.

+“This team is giving me a lot of confidence to go out and do my job every day,” he said.
+“It’s just having fun in the locker room.
+I never feel like I’m a deadbeat.”

 Masahiro Tanaka (4-5) gave up a three-run homer to Jeff McNeil that put the Mets ahead 4-1 in the third but rebounded to win for the first time in a month.